spacecloud-io/space-docs/content/security/security-rules/_index.md

 ## Next steps

-Read more about the different security rule types in detail.
-The documentation of individual security rule types are organized as per their nature (`Authorization`, `Data Masking`, etc.)
+Read more about the different security rule types in the upcoming pages.

 You can also check out the [available variables]() or [helper functions]() in security rules.